owntheweb-archive/platform-quick-starter/README.md

 ## Merge Feature Branch to Master (Live) or Parent Branch

 Once the feature is complete, approved and ready to merge with the parent branch, initiate a platform merge.
-This also eliminates the feature environment to free up hosting resources (cap on active environments per hosting plan options):

-`platform e:merge` CHECK THIS: Chris doesn't recall if this actually deletes an environment.
-Need to test.
+This will also redeploy the parent environment (without downtime):

 Type in 'Y' and hit return to confirm the merge.

-Note: As with most hosting solutions and development workflows, code updates will not affect the parent environment database.
+Note about databases: As with most hosting solutions and development workflows, code updates will not affect the parent environment database.
 Any database configurations and content (usually set when logged into Drupal) will need to be re-applied to the parent environment website.

 ## Delete Feature platform Environment